 Corruption is a practice performed by an individual or organization.
 Corrupt practices include bribery, patronage, nepotism, embezzlement, influence peddling, use of one‘s public position for self-enrichment, partiality, absenteeism, abuse of public property, leaking and/or abuse of information, and the like.

-In Corruption Perception Index, India was ranked 85 among 180 countries.
+In the Corruption Perception Index, India was ranked 85 among 180 countries.

 Types of Corruption in Civil Services